 His tenure on Silent Echo, while prolific, was rather short-lived.
 All details pertaining to Erron’s days as part of Silent Echo remain completely sealed and highly classified, much like the rest of the group’s actions.

-Erron participated in several of Silent Echo’s clandestine operations — up until the tragic events that unfolded on the night of Operation Warm Daylight, a mission with catastrophic results that took place in the forests of Nimir, where Silent Echo met its demise.
+Scarce as the details may be, it is known that Erron managed to participate in several of Silent Echo’s clandestine operations — up until the tragic events that unfolded on the night of Operation Warm Daylight, a mission with catastrophic results that took place in the forests of Nimir, where Silent Echo met its demise.

-Following the tragedy of Warm Daylight, all records regarding Silent Echo were sealed, and without its founder and most elite soldiers, the unit was disbanded by the government of Vaifen.
+Following the tragedy of Warm Daylight, all records regarding Silent Echo were sealed.
+With most of its elite soldiers now dead, the unit was unceremoniously disbanded by the government of Vaifen.
 Erron was immediately granted the rank of Commander and honorably discharged — never to speak a word to anyone about what happened that night.

-His reinsertion into civilian life was marked by peace and tranquility, which allowed the young man to heal and overcome the tragedy to the best of his ability, eventually returning to work on the farm that had belonged to his family for generations, until his father died of illness.
+Troubled as the man’s nights were aside, Erron’s reinsertion into civilian life was otherwise marked by peace and tranquility, which allowed the young man to heal and overcome the tragedy to the best of his ability, and eventually returning to work on the farm that had belonged to his family for generations, that is, until his father died of illness.

-General James Exley, aware of the young soldier’s prowess and talents, often kept an eye on the sole survivor of Silent Echo.
-He contacted Erron, and offered him a spot in the Gestalt project.
+General James Exley, aware of the young soldier’s prowess and talents, often kept an eye on the sole survivor of Silent Echo — whether it was because of a genuine sense of remorse of what happened in Warm Daylight, or simply because he saw him as an invaluable asset remains unclear.
+Exley contacted Erron, and offered him a spot in the Gestalt project.

 GALE LACROIX

-Gale is a former intelligence agent with a keen aptitude towards infiltration and marksmanship only matched by her beauty.
-Many have heard the whispers of Gale’s weapons in the past — whispers in the form of bullets that carry her death sentence.
+Gale Lacroix is a former spy whose abilities and marksmanship are only matched by her beauty.
+The last thing many have heard is the whispers of Gale’s weapons — bullets that carry her silent death sentence.

 Born in Vaifen’s coastal region of Talcea to a prosperous household, Gale was often at odds with what was expected of her.
 As a young teenager, she sought the thrill of being a scoundrel, which allowed her to develop a remarkable talent and a skillset that made her able to blend in and out at will, always getting what she wanted, one way or the other.